Trisdoan/SQL/Danny_Dinner_Analytics/README.md

 You can view his challenge here: https://8weeksqlchallenge.com/case-study-1/

 ## Case Study Overview
-Help the owner of the restauntant to generate some basic datasets so his team can easily inspect the data without needing to use SQL.
+Help the owner of the restauntant to generate some datasets so his team can easily inspect the data without needing to use SQL.

+**1. Visiting patterns**

+**2. Amount customers have spent**

+**3. Top favorite products**

 ## Summarized Insights

+1. So far, **customer A spent the most**, followed by customer B and C
+2. However, **customer B visited the restaurant quite often**.
+3. Customer **A and C seem like ramen** when it was the top 1 item purchased.
+While **customer B liked all dishes equally**.
+4. After becoming member, customer A purchased curry, while customer B purchased sushi. **Customer C has not been a member yet**.

+## Techniques I used:
-1. asd
+1. CTE
-2. sdasd
-3. asd
+2. Windown function: ROW_NUMBER, RANK()
+3. Aggregate functions: SUM, COUNT
+4. CASE WHEN

 ## 1. What is the total amount each customer spent at the restaurant?